yay/insight/README.md

 Note: since Yahoo was purchased by Verizon in 2017, some Yahoo Finance APIs got removed and some changed in late May of 2017.

+The project is mostly using https://iextrading.com/ APIs now.